Top 10 Worst Pokémon Abilities

 Illuminate's yet another battle-irrelevant effect, serving no purpose in actual combat.
 Instead, it simply increases your chances of wild battles, which is usually more annoying than helpful.

 Useless in battle, typically unwanted outside of battle, this one's a stinker all around.
-In the rare cases, you want to increase your encounter rate (for grinding or such), go with the Arena Trap ability, which does the same thing but also prevents foes from switching out in battle.
+In rare cases, you want to increase your encounter rate (for grinding or such), go with the Arena Trap ability, which does the same thing but also prevents foes from switching out in battle.

 Found on: Sableye